-Tidewater is a feature length documentary following two friends as they journey to Newfoundland to participate in the Targa Newfoundland road race.
+Tidewater is a feature length documentary following two friends as they journey overseas to participate in one of the last remaining Targa rally races.

-Targa Newfoundland is a time-speed-distance rally, meaning the racers goal is to cross the finish line at a precise designated time rather than cross the finish line first.
+Targa is a tarmac-based rally race now most famously held in three places in the world: Newfoundland, New Zealand, and Tasmania.
+These races are time-speed-distance rallys, meaning the racers goal is to cross the finish line at a precise designated time rather than cross the finish line first.

 Martin Pond and Chris Seiwald have known each other a long time.